So Long, See You Tomorrow is a Korean movie about two high school friends and their lifelong regrets.

 Dong Joon

-Before he met his best friend, Dong Joon lived unhappily.
+Before meeting his best friend, Dong Joon lived unhappily.
 He was quiet, awkward, and bullied at school.
 In the opening scene, he makes a troubling statement: "I want to be me in another universe.
 I hate the current me."
 His words reflect a low self-esteem and tormented state of mind.
 Dong Joon adds how it wasn't a spur-of-the-moment thought.
 He had been mulling over his discontent for quite some time.
-Imagine the perpetual anguish he must have suffered to reach this devastating conclusion about his existence.
+Imagine the deep anguish he must have suffered to reach this heartbreaking conclusion about his existence.

 Besides the schoolyard bullying, Dong Joon is also depressed due to his repressed sexuality.
 As a closeted gay youth in a conservative society, he faces a heavy emotional toll.
 Dong Joon keeps his same-sex attraction as a shameful secret, not letting anybody else know.
 His homophobic dad only adds to the psychological burden.
 The frivolous nickname for his son, "flower shop girl", is meant to ridicule him.
 For a gay teenager already struggling with his sexual identity, the gendered mockery intensifies Dong Joon's turmoil.